lime-rt/lime/doc/usermanual.rst

 sanity and in case there are inconsistencies, LIME will abort with an error message.
 It then goes on to generate the grid (unless a predefined grid is provided) by picking and evaluating random points until enough points have been chosen to form the grid.
-It is desirable to avoid oddly-shaped Delaunay triangles, and this is accomplished in one of two ways, depending on the setting chosen for the parameter `par->samplingAlgorithm <par-samplingAlgorithm>`.
-With choice 1, the initial grid points are selected using a quasi-random algorithm which avoids too-close pairs of points; no further processing is necessary after this is done.
-With choice 0 the initial, random grid is iteratively smoothed.
+It is desirable to avoid oddly-shaped Delaunay triangles, and this is accomplished in one of two ways, depending on the setting chosen for the parameter :ref:`par->samplingAlgorithm <par-samplingAlgorithm>`.
+With choice 1, the initial grid points are selected using a quasi-random algorithm which avoids too-close pairs of points; no further grid processing is necessary after this is done.
+With choice 0, the initial, random grid is iteratively smoothed.
 Because the grid needs to be re-triangulated at each iteration, the smoothing process may take a while.
-After smoothing, a number of grid properties (e.g. velocity splines) are pre-calculated for later use.
+After smoothing, a number of grid properties (e.g. velocity samples along the point-to-point links) are pre-calculated for later use.
 Once this stage is complete, the grid is written to file.

 When the grid is ready, LIME decides whether to calculate populations or not, depending on the user's choice of output images and LTE options (see